Nxtra/AWS-Firehose-Json-Parquet-Conversion-Example/README.md

 This project demonstrates the use of AWS Kinesis Firehose to convert a JSON records to Parquet format.
 The data is landed on S3.
+Partitions on s3 will be named following the Hive convention.

 In `template.yaml` you will find the necessary cloudformation.